Godzilla (1954 film): Creature design

+Name

 Godzilla's name was also a source of consternation for the filmmakers.
-Because the monster had no name, the first draft of the film was not called Gojira but rather titled G, also known as Kaihatsu keikaku G ("Development Plan G"), but the "G" of the title stood for "Giant."
+Because the monster had no name, the first draft of the film was not titled after the monster but rather titled G, also known as Kaihatsu keikaku G ("Development Plan G"); the "G" stood for "Giant."
 Nakajima confirmed that Toho held a contest to name the monster.
 The monster was eventually named Gojira.
+A prevalent rumor suggested that Gojira was taken from the nickname of a hulking Toho employee.
+Tanaka became indirectly responsible for the rumor after having confirmed that the name Gojira was suggested to him by a colleague who knew a burly employee nicknamed as such, stating that no one took the name seriously but eventually all realized that it was a "fitting name" for the monster.
+Fumio Saito, a former member of Toho's literature department, further spurred the rumor, stating that due to the secrecy behind the production, the film couldn't be properly promoted in any way.
+So much so that he alleged that the "real man behind the nickname Gojira complained to us."

-One explanation that is chalked up to legend is that a hulking Toho Studios employee's physical attributes led him to be nicknamed Gojira.
-In a 1998 BBC documentary on Godzilla, Kimi Honda, the widow of the director, dismissed the employee-name story as a tall tale and stated that she believed that Honda, Tanaka, and Tsuburaya gave "considerable thought" to the name of the monster: "the backstage boys at Toho loved to joke around with tall stories, but I don't believe that one."
+In a 1998 BBC documentary on Godzilla, Kimi Honda, the widow of the director, dismissed the employee-name story as a tall tale and stated that she believed that Honda, Tanaka, and Tsuburaya gave "considerable thought" to the name of the monster, "the backstage boys at Toho loved to joke around with tall stories, but I don't believe that one."
 In 2003, a Japanese television special claimed to have identified the anonymous hulking Toho employee as Shiro Amikura, a Toho contract actor from the 1950s.
+However, Nakajima noted that the identity of Amikura "came out of the blue."

+Film scholars Steve Ryfle and Ed Godziszewski noted inconsistencies in testimonies from those that verified the employee-name rumor, mostly citing faulty memory.
+They alluded to Kayama's diaries that showed he had already coined the name Gojira before the rumor ever surfaced and that the name was likely derived from Kayama's short story Jira Monster.
+As for the English variation of the name, they surmised that it was conceived by Toho's international sales department for export (no one has claimed credit for it) and that the English name is a "phonetic translation of the three monosyllabic katakana characters (Go-Dzi-La)."